php-arx/arxmin/README.md

 ### Philosophy

 The Arxmin package is totally agnostic.
-It means that everything is separated as a module so you download only that you really needs in your Laravel Project.
+It means that everything is separated as a module so you download only that you really needs in your Laravel Project and in Your Admin.

-The package consist of some helper to build your admin but you are free to manage your User management, Blog and Data management as you want.
+The package consist of some helpers your admin but you are free to manage your User management, Blog and Data management as you want.

 Please go to Modules Tab and begin to build or explore something amazing !